steve192/salary-tracker/README.md

   sqlite-data:
 ```

+Make sure you also use the .env.example (copy it to .env and populate the settings)

 ### Useful Docker Environment Variables
 | Variable | Description | Default |
 | --- | --- | --- |